danshen22nian/CR360/README.md

 ------

-Noticed that our proposed `unsupervised approcach` based on knowledge transfer and data mining mechieasm.
+Noticed that our proposed `unsupervised approach` based on knowledge transfer and data mining mechieasm.
 Therefore, it is necessary to prepare some unlabeled panoramic data and some data you would like predicted their catergory-level ranking info.

 ## Table of Contents:
 > * Requirements